-Performance-Based Long Term Incentive Compensation: The RSUs granted to our executive officers have performance-based vesting subject to goals associated with Corporate or Divisional EPS/EBIT/ROIC performance.
+Performance-Based Long Term Incentive Compensation: 50% of the RSUs granted to our executive officers have performance-based vesting subject to goals associated with corporate or divisional ROIC performance.

 Compensation Recoupment Policy: The policy may require an executive officer in the event of a financial restatement to reimburse the Company with respect to any incentive compensation (including cash and equity awards) received during the past three years.